A Survey on Transformer Compression: Architecture Adaptive Compression

-PaLM~\cite{chowdhery2022palm} and LLaMA~\cite{touvron2023llama} both utilized the SwiGLU Activation (Swish($xW$) $\dot xV$) for original FFN intermediate activations.
-This choice was based on the observation that SwiGLU activations have been shown to substantially enhance quality in compute-equivalent experiments~\cite{shazeer2020glu} when compared to standard activation functions such as ReLU, GeLU, or Swish~\cite{shazeer2020glu}.
+PaLM~\cite{chowdhery2022palm} and LLaMA~\cite{touvron2023llama} both utilize the SwiGLU Activation (Swish($xW$) $\dot xV$) for original FFN intermediate activations.
+This choice is based on the observation that SwiGLU activations have been shown to substantially enhance quality in compute-equivalent experiments~\cite{shazeer2020glu} when compared to standard activation functions such as ReLU, GeLU, or Swish~\cite{shazeer2020glu}.
 It's important to note that using SwiGLU does require three matrix multiplications in the MLP instead of two.